tytydraco/yessleep/out/WARNING_Never_make_a_deal_with_the_devil_on_the_deep_web_He_keeps_raising_his_price.md

 “*What pact?*” I asked.

-“*The pact with me.
+“*A pact with me.
 To give you everything you ever wanted.*”

 *“What’s the price?”* I asked, my words trembling.